dortania/OpenCore-Install-Guide/post-install/nvram.md

 `sudo defaults write com.apple.loginwindow LogoutHook /Users/(your username)/LogoutHook/LogoutHook.command`

 And voila!
-You have emulated NVRAM, do keep in mind this requires macOS to support the `-x` flag for this to work correctly which is unavailable on 10.12 and below. `nvram.mojave` fixes this by invoking it instead of the system one
+You have emulated NVRAM!

+Do keep in mind this requires the `nvram` command to support the `-x` flag for this to work correctly which is unavailable on MacOS 10.12 and below.
+If you are installing MacOS 10.12 or earlier, you need to copy `nvram.mojave` into the same folder as `LogoutHook.command`, which fixes this by invoking it instead of the system `nvram` command.